GoogleChrome/web.dev/src/site/content/en/blog/iframe-lazy-loading/index.md

 And, in case you missed it, check out web.dev's [image and video lazy-loading collection](/fast/#lazy-load-images-and-video) for more lazy-loading ideas.

-_With thanks to Dom Farolino, Scott Little, Houssein Djirdeh, Simon Pieters, Kayce Basques and Stoyan Stefanov for their reviews._
+_With thanks to Dom Farolino, Scott Little, Houssein Djirdeh, Simon Pieters, Kayce Basques, Joe Medley and Stoyan Stefanov for their reviews._